Earth: Surface

-The pedosphere and the ocean, with its ocean floor, rest on Earth's crust, which together with parts of the upper mantle form Earth's lithosphere.

-Earth's crust is divided into oceanic and continental crusts, while the latter consists of lower density material such as the igneous rocks granite and andesite.
-Basalt, a denser volcanic rock primarily constitutes the lithosphere of the ocean floors.
+The land surface and the ocean floor form the top of Earth's crust, which together with parts of the upper mantle form Earth's lithosphere.
+Earth's crust may be divided into oceanic and continental crust.
+Beneath the ocean-floor sediments, the oceanic crust is predominantly basaltic, while the continental crust may include lower density materials such as granite, sediments and metamorphic rocks.
+Nearly 75% of the continental surfaces are covered by sedimentary rocks, although they form about 5% of the mass of the crust.

-Earth's surface topography consists mostly of the topography of the ocean surface and to a lesser extend of the terrain of Earth's crust above sea level.
-The larger part of Earth's crust that lies below the ocean hosts the ocean floor at an average bathymetric depth of 4 km and has a terrain as varied as the terrain above sea level.
-Earth's terrain and landscape is being shaped by internal seismic and volcanic processes, asteroid impacts, wind and temperature weathering, tidal forces, life and the large presence of water and the processes that place and move Earth's water as surface water and ocean water.
+Earth's surface topography comprises both the topography of the ocean surface, and the shape of Earth's land surface.
+The submarine terrain of the ocean floor has an average bathymetric depth of 4 km, and is as varied as the terrain above sea level.
+Earth's surface is continually being shaped by internal plate tectonic processes including earthquakes and volcanism; by weathering and erosion driven by ice, water, wind and temperature; and by biological processes including the growth and decomposition of biomass into soil.